 This should not be construed as tax advice.
 Flag Theory | Passports.IO has access to a global network of qualified attorneys and accountants who can give you the proper advice for your particular circumstances.
 Contact us for further information.

-- Territorial taxation No
+- Tributación territorial No

-Flag Theory | Passports.IO and our qualified lawyers in Mexico, will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain free as possible.
+Flag Theory | Passports.IO and our qualified lawyers in Mexico will handle all paperwork, and guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

-First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the visa, and your application will be approved.
+First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the visa, and that your application will be approved.
 Then we will send you the application forms and provide assistance to complete the questionnaires, translate and legalize documents.

 If required, we will introduce you to banks in Mexico in order to open a bank account and transfer the required monthly income.

-Once the visa application is approved, it will be granted a temporary resident visa.
+Once the visa application is approved, you will be granted a temporary resident visa.
 You must travel to Mexico, and within 30 days of your arrival apply for a Temporary resident permit at the National Migration Institute (INMI).
 The whole process may take 1-3 months.

-For further information on Mexican temporary resident visa and detailed procedures, contact us for a free private consultation.
+For further information on the Mexican temporary resident visa and detailed procedures, contact us for a free private consultation.